 Back in 2010, massage chairs were considered a luxury item that not many people could afford.
 Now with all of the available financing offers and more massage chairs to choose from, massage chairs are much more available to those that want or need them.

 Now imagine a scenario where you get home from work after a long day.
 You kick off your shoes and sit in your massage chair and get a nice relaxing heated massage while enjoying a snack and watching television.
 Sounds amazing, doesn't it?
 Well, this is where massage chairs come in handy and perhaps that is why they are so popular today.

 A massage chair relies on a simple idea.
 They include devices on the inside, which mechanically work and provides sensations of a massage to the person sitting in the chair.
 While some chairs only have a few vibrating elements, others make use of rather complex machinery in order to mimic the techniques of a human massage therapist.

 The rollers that travel along the track move in a vertical and a lateral direction to mimic the touch of a human massage specialist.
 This makes tapping and kneading possible.
 At the same time, there are a number of roller tracks that allow backward and forward movement.
 These are known as 3D roller massagers.

 As far as the shape of the track is concerned, there are two types.
 These include the S-track and the L-track.

-Nowadays, most of the massage chairs have an S-track which simply follows the shape of the human spine.
+Nowadays, most of the massage chairs are S-track massage chairs which simply follows the shape of the human spine.
 Based on the S-track's sinusoidal shape, the rollers move up and down along the back of the user while following the natural curvature of the spine.